 In his brief tale, Lucian is presented with a choice in a dream.
 Either keep the prestige and privilege and status of an educated young man with all the glorious trappings (a long list of nouns follow, like honor and glory and power and offices), or abandon (aphiēmi) the externals of dignity and become a famous sculptor, a decision which would still involve taking up or assuming (analambanō) the appearance (schēma), even clothing, befitting a slave (douloprepes).
 Lucian was not a sculptor yet, though he liked to fiddle with objects, so his father thought he might become one.
 If Lucian had chosen to become a sculptor, he would have to do without his prestige and privilege and status proffered by education.
 In the end, he chose the prestige and privilege and status flowing out of an education (the path he was already on).

 And so, it’s the appearance (schēma) and status and prestige and privilege that would have changed.
 Nuanced ontology (study of existence) is not the point of the story.
 The main point is simpler and less nuanced.
-His choice was to go from refinement and high culture with education to dirt and grime and low-class work, even wearing the clothing and having the reputation befitting a slave, with sculpting.
+His choice was to go from refinement and high culture with education or to go into dirt and grime and low-class work, even wearing the clothing and having the reputation befitting a slave, with sculpting.
 That would have been a huge step down in status and privilege and prestige.

 (To speak ontologically for a moment, whichever path Lucian had chosen, he was always going to be essentially a human.)